micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-12-rashi_en.md

 ### passuk 30
 <b>Lest you are torn apart.</b> Onkelos’ interpretation is that the reference is to a pitfall.
 In my opinion, he was not exacting in following the literal meaning, for we never find the letter ‘ נ in the word יוֹקֵשׁ, “pitfall,” even as a root letter which is sometimes dropped.
 However, in reference to tearing apart and violent shaking, we find the ‘ נ, “His knees knocked against each other.”
 Here, too, my rendition is, “Lest you are torn apart with them,” by emulating their activities.
 Similarly, “Let the debtor jostle after all his possessions.”
 He curses the villain, wishing him numerous debtors who will jostle one another in pursuit of his money.
 <b>After they have been annihilated before you.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>After you observe when I have annihilated them before you, focus your attention as to why I annihilated them — because of their decadent behavior.
 So you refrain from emulating them so that no one come to annihilate you.
-<b>How did . . . worship?</b> Since no punishment was specified for idol worship except for slaughtering, burning, pouring libations, or prostrating oneself, as it is written, “For the sake of none but Adonoy alone” — activities generally performed for the sake of the Supreme Being.
+<b>How did . . . worship?</b> Since no punishment was specified for idol worship except for slaughtering, burning, pouring libations, or prostrating oneself, as it is written, “For the sake of none but Hachem alone” — activities generally performed for the sake of the Supreme Being.
 This passage proceeds to teach that, if it is customary to worship an idol with some other ritual <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>for example, exposing oneself for the sake of Peor, or casting a stone for the sake of <i>Markolis</i> — then that is its recognized worship form, and [the worshiper] is liable.
 However, for slaughtering, burning, pouring libations, and prostrating oneself, even when not customary, one is liable.

 ### passuk 31
 <b>For, even their sons.</b> “Even” includes their fathers and mothers.
 R’ Akiva said, ‘I saw a Gentile tie his father <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>before his dog, who then ate him.’